pes18fan/notor/README.md

 make
 sudo make install
 ```
 You might want to change your install path before installation.
-To do so, simply change the default path of `usr/local/bin` to whatever path you wish in line 14 of the `CMakeLists.txt` file and then install.
+To do so, simply change the default path set as `/usr/local/bin` to whatever path you wish in line 14 of the `CMakeLists.txt` file and then install.

 ## Windows